The realization problem for non-integer Seifert fibered surgeries: Analysis for the case

 A {\em tangle} $T=(B^3,A)$ will always be a properly embedded 1-manifold $A$ in $B^3$ where $\partial B^3 \cap A$ consists of four points.
 Thus the branched double cover of a tangle $T$ will always be a 3-manifold with torus boundary.
 When considering isotopies between tangles, we will allow isotopies that move $\partial B^3$.
 In particular, we will allow isotopies that exchange boundary points of $A$.
 If two tangles $T$ and $T'$ are isotopic, then their double branched covers are homeomorphic.
 For the purposes of this paper, one may take a {\em rational tangle} to simply mean a tangle whose double branched cover is a solid torus.
 The notion of slope for rational tangles will not be used.

 A {\em Conway sphere} for a knot $K$ is an embedded sphere in $S^3$ intersecting the knot transversely in four points.
-A Conway sphere is said to be {\em visible} in a diagram if it intersects the plane of the diagram in a connected simple closed curve.
+A Conway sphere is said to be {\em visible} in a diagram if it intersects the plane of the diagram in a connected simple closed curve and intersects the diagram transversely in four points.
 Note that a Conway sphere always separates a diagram into two tangles.

 The following is an amalgamation of Theorem~7.1 and Theorem~7.12 of \cite{mccoy2016thesis}.